GuidanceMantras/GuidanceMantras/README.md

 - Learn what is inflation and how it affects your life and savings?
 - Learn about Capitalism and investment
 - What is economy?

+### Finance 2
-- One should know the different between business, friendship without money, relationship without money, relative without money
+- One should know the different between business, friendship without money, relationship without money, relative without money, colleagues without money
 - Use application to track your spending and earnings https://goodbudget.com/ for free
 - Write down your earning, expenses, given money, received money in a dairy every day
 - Spend at-least half a day to check your finance every week.